a2ohm/gnttb-cli/README.md

 ### About bcv

 bcv stands for "book, chapter, verse".
-It is a convenient way to refer to a verse in the New Testament.
+It is a convenient way to refer to a verse, or a group of verses, in the New Testament.

 A bcv is a six-digit number.
 The first two designate the book (following the canonical order from 01 to 27), the next two the chapter, the last